-Objective: Establish a setting for effective decision-making by coordinating the activities of the CORE MPO with other MPOs, MPC, City of Savannah, Chatham County and its municipalities, portions of Effingham and Bryan Counties, Richmond Hill, CAT, GDOT, CRC, AMPO, GAMPO, TRB and other transportation stakeholders.
+Objective: Establish a setting for effective decision-making by coordinating the activities of the CORE MPO with other MPOs, other departments within the MPC, City of Savannah, Chatham County and its municipalities, portions of Effingham and Bryan Counties, Richmond Hill, CAT, GDOT, CRC, AMPO, GAMPO, TRB and other transportation stakeholders.

 Previous Work: This is a continuing annual activity.
-The FY 2019 staff activities are listed below.
+The FY 2020 staff activities are listed below.

-- o CORE MPO staff carried out the 3-C transportation planning process for the Savannah Metropolitan Planning Area (MPA). - o CORE MPO staff participated in the activities of the Association of Metropolitan Planning Organizations (AMPO), AMPO Policy Committee, Georgia Association of Metropolitan Planning Organizations (GAMPO), and Transportation Research Board (TRB) Standing Committee on Metropolitan Policy, Planning and Processes (ADA20). - o CORE MPO staff coordinated with Bryan County, Richmond Hill and Effingham County staff, as well as Chatham County and its municipalities. - o CORE MPO staff coordinated with the neighboring MPOs (the Lowcountry Area Transportation Study (LATS) and the Hinesville Area Metropolitan Planning Organization (HAMPO)) to carry out regional transportation planning activities. - O CORE MPO staff provided the necessary consultation, analysis and staff support to conduct the federally mandated metropolitan transportation planning process, and coordinated the transportation planning process and products with the efforts of the Metropolitan Planning Commission (MPC), Georgia Department of Transportation (GDOT), Chatham County and its municipalities, Chatham Area Transit (CAT), Georgia Ports Authority (GPA), State Road and Toll Authority (SRTA), Coastal Regional Commission (CRC), Effingham County, Bryan County and other government jurisdictions in the region. - O CORE MPO staff coordinated with the Federal Highway Administration (FHWA), the Federal Transit Administration (FTA) and GDOT for FAST Act implementation and long- and short-range planning efforts through various trainings, webinars, workshops and teleconferences. - CORE MPO staff worked with FHWA, GDOT, GAMPO and the local planning partners in updating and adopting Written Procedures on Performance Based Planning and Programming for the Savannah Metropolitan Area for various Performance Measures to outline roles and responsibilities as a part of the procedures to comply with Performance Measures under FAST Act.
-The FY 2019 activities focused on establishing the agreements on incorporating targets of Pavement/Bridge Performance Measures, System Performance Measures (freight and congestion), as well as Transit Asset Management (TAM).
+- CORE MPO staff carried out the 3-C transportation planning process for the Savannah Metropolitan Planning Area (MPA) in coordination with partner agencies. - CORE MPO staff participated in the activities of the Association of Metropolitan Planning Organizations (AMPO), AMPO Policy Committee, Georgia Association of Metropolitan Planning Organizations (GAMPO), and Transportation Research Board (TRB) Standing Committee on Metropolitan Policy, Planning and Processes (ADA20). - CORE MPO staff coordinated with Bryan County, Richmond Hill and Effingham County staff, as well as Chatham County and its municipalities. - CORE MPO staff coordinated with the neighboring MPOs (the Lowcountry Area Transportation Study (LATS) and the Hinesville Area Metropolitan Planning Organization (HAMPO)) to carry out regional transportation planning activities. - CORE MPO staff provided the necessary consultation, analysis and staff support to conduct the federally mandated metropolitan transportation planning process, and coordinated the transportation planning process and products with the efforts of the MPC, Georgia DOT, Chatham County and its municipalities, CAT, Georgia Ports Authority (GPA), Coastal Regional Commission (CRC), the Coastal Georgia Indicator Coalition (CGIC), Effingham County, Bryan County and other government jurisdictions in the region. - CORE MPO staff coordinated with FHWA, FTA and GDOT for Performance Based Planning and Programming implementation and long- and short-range planning efforts through various trainings, webinars, workshops and teleconferences. - CORE MPO staff coordinated with the Census Bureau for socio-economic data collection and development.

-Project Description and Schedule: This task involves a variety of coordinating activities of the CORE MPO staff in FY 2020.
+Project Description and Schedule: This task involves a variety of coordinating activities of the CORE MPO staff in FY 2021.

-Sub-element 1.1 Program Coordination
+TASK # 1 Administration Sub-element 1.1 Program Coordination

-FY 2020 Activities Schedule (July 1, 2019 - June 30, 2020) Attend various meetings and carry out routine coordination activities with federal, state, regional and local planning partners and various relating agencies.
-Ongoing Ad hoc committees may be formed as needed to examine specific technical issues and to serve as a liaison to the standing MPO committees regarding key recommendations and decisions.
-1 As needed Provide the necessary consultation, analysis and staff support to conduct the federally mandated metropolitan transportation planning process, and to coordinate the transportation planning process and products with the efforts of other MPOs, MPC, GDOT, Chatham County and its municipalities, CAT, GPA, CRC, Effingham County, Bryan County and other government jurisdictions in the region 2 .
+FY 2021 Activities Schedule (July 1, 2020 - June 30, 2021) Attend various meetings and carry out routine coordination activities with federal, state, regional and local planning partners and various relating agencies.
+Ongoing Attend GAMPO annual, mid-year and ad-hoc meetings and the PL Funds Review Committee meetings.
+September 2020 March 2021 Ad hoc committees may be formed as needed to examine specific technical issues and to serve as a liaison to the standing MPO committees regarding key recommendations and decisions.
+1 As needed Provide the necessary consultation, analysis and staff support to conduct the federally mandated metropolitan transportation planning process, and to coordinate the transportation planning process and products with the efforts of other MPOs, the other MPC departments, GDOT, Chatham County and its municipalities, CAT, GPA, CRC, CGIC, Effingham County, Bryan County and other government jurisdictions in the region 2 .
 Ongoing Prepare for and attend transportation related meetings, as well as inter-staff and inter-agency coordination meetings that may be required, including meetings with city, county, GDOT, FHWA, FTA and other MPOs.
-Ongoing Continue to coordinate with FHWA, FTA, GDOT, CAT as well as regional and local planning partners to continue implementation of FAST Act according to published final rules, such as consultation with other planning officials responsible for other types of planning activities.
+Ongoing Continue to coordinate with FHWA, FTA, GDOT, CAT as well as regional and local planning partners to implement Performance Based Planning and Programming according to published final rules, and to consult with other planning officials responsible for other types of planning activities.
 Ongoing